 When it comes to contests on Pinterest, there has been a shift in making sure that the contests do not appear to be “spammy”.
 In keeping with their policy of wanting Pinterest users to be pinning authentically, Pinterest has cracked down on making sure that users are not required to pin from a selection, pin the contest rules, or ask for votes based on pins, likes, or boards.
 This gives the user the ability to pin whatever image they want when entering the contest, keeping in line with how Pinterest wants its site to be used.
 By prohibiting the use of votes based on pins, likes, or boards, Pinterest has levelled the playing field by allowing every entrant to have an equal chance at winning the contest.
 Business needs to be aware of the new rule when crafting the contest rules.

 These changes show that Pinterest is doing everything to prevent businesses from maximising the system.
 They want you to grow your presence organically and the content to be shared because the users want to share it and not because they are being paid or incentivized otherwise.

 The end game is still for Business to attract followers, engage them, and ultimately drive revenue.
 There are a variety of tips and tricks to help your business drive engagement

+It is easy to do and allow you to get a very wide exposure, which confirm our friends from JCA Strata Cleaning Company, which gained 5,000 Pinterest followers in a week, posting just one pic from the work they've done.
 This shouldn’t prevent business continuing to expand their communities on Pinterest as the network is already one of the key traffic drivers for retailers and Business and will continue to drive successful and meaningful engagement.